Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Observational signatures

 \subsubsection{Radio halos}

 Radio emission in galaxy clusters can also come in the form that is more spatially extended than in the case of radio relics.
 This diffuse emission is unpolarized, is characterized by steep spectra with $\alpha\sim 1-1.5$, and tends to be centered on cluster centers.
-Objects belonging to this class are called radio halos \citep{brunetti_particle_2001,feretti_non-thermal_2005,de_gasperin_m_2012} and fall into the category of {\it giant radio halos} (see left panel in Fig.~\ref{fig:halos}) or {\it radio mini halos} (right panel in the same figure).
+Objects belonging to this class are called radio halos \citep{brunetti_particle_2001,feretti_non-thermal_2005,de_gasperin_m_2012} and fall into the category of \textit{giant radio halos} (see left panel in Fig.~\ref{fig:halos}) or \textit{radio mini halos} (right panel in the same figure).
 The former occur in merging clusters and have sizes $\sim 1$ Mpc, i.e., are comparable to a large fraction of the sizes of clusters themselves.
 The latter are found in relaxed cool core clusters and their sizes are a few hundred kpc, which is comparable to the ICM cooling radii (i.e., the radii, where the cooling time is comparable to the Hubble time).
-Since significant spectral steepness makes it difficult to detect radio halos at high radio frequencies, low-frequency observations with telescopes such as Low Frequency Array (LOFAR) or Giant Metrewave Radio Telescope (GMRT) are best suited for studying these objects \citep[][]{brunetti_low-frequency_2008}.
-Recently, deep LOFAR observations have revealed an even more extended radio emission surrounding four giant halos that reaches out to $R_{500}$ (i.e., a radius where the internal mean density equals 500 times the critical density of the universe).
+Since significant spectral steepness makes it difficult to detect radio halos at high radio frequencies, low-frequency observations with telescopes such as Low Frequency Array (LOFAR) or Giant Metrewave Radio Telescope (GMRT) are best suited for studying these objects \citep{brunetti_low-frequency_2008}.
+Recently, LOFAR observations have revealed more extended radio emission surrounding four giant halos that reaches out to $R_{500}$ (i.e., a radius where the internal mean density equals 500 times the critical density of the universe).
 This radio emission exhibits an approximately flat emissivity profile at a level of about 20 times lower than the emissivity of classical giant radio halos \citep{cuciti_galaxy_2022}.
-High-resolution and signal-to-noise observations of radio mini halos reveal that the diffuse radio emission can also exhibit substructure in the form of filaments \citep{gendron-marsolais_deep_2017}, which indicates that the distributions of the magnetic fields and/or CR electrons may be localized.
+Similarly, much deeper LOFAR observations of Abell 2255 revealed that non-thermal emission extends to even larger distances, up to $r_{200}$ \citep{botteon_magnetic_2022}.
+High-resolution and signal-to-noise observations of radio mini halos reveal that the diffuse radio emission can also exhibit substructure in the form of filaments \citep{gendron-marsolais_deep_2017,botteon_magnetic_2022}, which indicates that the distributions of the magnetic fields and/or CR electrons may be localized.
 Furthermore, the radio mini halo emission can be confined to the center by sloshing fronts (see, e.g., right panel in Fig.~\ref{fig:halos} showing the radio mini halo RX J1720.1+2638).\\